Ceiling drip on humid afternoons: gap in the drain pipe

 What fixed it

-We cleaned both faces of the joint, applied fresh cement, reassembled it, and held it while it cured.
+We cleaned both faces of the joint, applied a proper amount of fresh cement, reassembled it, and held it firmly while it cured for the recommended time.
 With the panel still open, we checked every other concealed joint on the run, and all were sound.
 We then ran the unit at full cooling and maximum fan to force peak drain flow.
 The ceiling tile stayed dry, and no other section needed replacing.

 Outcome

 The intermittent drip stopped.
 The unit has since run through several humid days with no return, and no ceiling work beyond the one access panel.
-The result was a single joint repaired, not the full drain replacement they had been told to expect.
+The result was a single joint repaired, with the rest of the drain run left intact.

 What this case teaches us